-You must NOT submit the work with your mitgiating circumstances form or give it directly to the module tutor.
+You must NOT submit assessment items directly to the module tutor.

 If your claim is accepted and the work was submitted within 14 days of the original assessment submission date it will be marked as if on time.
 Work submitted after 14 days will not be marked.

-Any late submission for PGCE assessments requires a mitigating circumstances form.
-The course does not have a graded system of assessment only a pass/fail grade which would make capping work impossible.
+Any late submission for pass/fail PGCE assessments requires a mitigating circumstances form.

 Unfortunately, assessment receipts are only available for modules started in 2008/9 onwards as we have been unable to generate tracking documents for those modules started before 2008/9 which are still incomplete.